Deshret/geogrfer/README.md

-- 👋 Hi, I’m @geogrfer
- I am a dedicated developer, geographer and a cartographer.
+- 👋 Hi, I’m @geogrfer, a dedicated developer, geographer and a cartographer.
 I enjoy making things that help improve the way people move, learn, and experience the world.

 <!---
 geogrfer/geogrfer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.